usnistgov/NexusLIMS-CDCS/README.rst

 +++++++++++++++++++++

-This repository holds a fork of the `"Materials Data Curation System (MDCS)" <https://github.com/usnistgov/mdcs/>`_ that has been customized for use as part of the NexusLIMS laboratory information management system (see the `published manuscript <https://doi.org/10.1017/S1431927621000222>`_ for more details about NexusLIMS).
+This repository holds a fork of the `"Materials Data Curation System (MDCS)" <https://github.com/usnistgov/mdcs/>`_ that has been customized for use as part of the [NexusLIMS](https://github.com/usnistgov/NexusLIMS) laboratory information management system (see the
+`published manuscript <https://doi.org/10.1017/S1431927621000222>`_ for the academic article).
 This repository contains the "front-end" system that gives users access to experimental XML records built by the `NexusLIMS backend <https://github.com/usnistgov/NexusLIMS>`_.